Learning Photometric Feature Transform for Free-form Object Scan: Feature Transform Network

-The loss function is defined as follows: where $L_0,L_1,L_2$ are the e1 loss on the final feature, feature from the unnormalized/normalized branch, respectively.
-The e1 loss is a modified version from L2-Net~\cite{tian2017l2}:
+where $L_0,L_1,L_2$ are the similarity loss~\cite{tian2017l2} on the final feature, and the feature from the unnormalized/normalized branch, respectively.
+The similarity loss is defined as:

-Here $d_{ij}$ is the Euclidean distance matrix of features in a batch of training pairs.
-We encourage the features of the \emph{same} 3D point at different views to be invariant, and simultaneously increase the distance of features corresponding to \emph{different} points. $L_p$ is a loss term on the brightness of lighting patterns, as brighter patterns are desired for high SNR acquisition during scanning.
-The definition is:
+Here $d_{ij}$ is the Euclidean distance matrix of features in a batch of training samples.
+In each batch, we consider the features of the \textit{same} 3D point at different views, as well as the features corresponding to \textit{different} points.
+The e1 loss essentially decreases the distances of the former (view invariance), while increases the distances of the latter (spatial distinctiveness).
+Finally, $L_p$ is a loss term on the brightness of lighting patterns, as brighter patterns are desired for high SNR acquisition during scanning, defined as: $L_p=\sqrt{\#l / \sum_l I(l)},$ where $\#l$ is the number of independently controlled light sources.
+We use $\lambda_0=0.33,\lambda_1=0.33,\lambda_2=0.33$ and $\lambda_p=0.05$ in our experiments.